openharmony/docs/en/application-dev/reference/apis/js-apis-data-unifiedDataChannel.md

 ## SystemDefinedForm

-Represents the service widget data defined by the system, which is a child class of [SystemDefinedRecord](#systemdefinedrecord).
+Represents the service widget data defined by the system.
+It is a child class of [SystemDefinedRecord](#systemdefinedrecord).

 **System capability**: SystemCapability.DistributedDataManager.UDMF.Core